 6 Advocacy and communications

-We will ensure that our advocacy and communications are consistent with our shared vision, is grounded in our work, and advances defined public interests.
-We will have clear and accountable processes for adopting public policy positions, and commit to adhere to the CONCORD Code of Conduct on the Use of Images and Messages3 based on respect for human dignity and truthfulness.
+We will ensure that our advocacy and communications are consistent with our shared vision, which is grounded in our work, and advances defined public interests.
+We will have clear and accountable processes for adopting public policy positions and adhere to the Bond Putting the people in the pictures first: Ethical guidelines for the collection and use of content (images and stories)3 based on respect for human dignity and truthfulness.
 While retaining our autonomy, we will respect the collective decision-making of the Bond network and remain mindful of the impact of our positions and actions on other Bond members.

 We will ensure that the poor, voiceless and excluded are recognised as a key component in determining, advocating and monitoring public policies on development through multi-stakeholder dialogue and the strengthening of civil society organisations as non-partisan political actors in development.